About Cafe Andaluz Old Town George IV Bridge

 Spanish tapas restaurant on George IV Bridge

 Café Andaluz Old Town opened on Edinburgh’s George IV Bridge in the autumn of 2017.
-It is the second Café Andaluz in Edinburgh and part of a growing family of Spanish tapas restaurants that also encompasses Glasgow and Aberdeen.
 As the name would suggest, Café Andaluz looks like an appealing cross between a Moorish garden courtyard and a venerable Seville bodega.
-The beautiful blue and white ceramic bull is always a talking point.
+The beautiful blue and white ceramic bull that greets diners on entrance is always a talking point.
+Please note that Café Andaluz has two branches in Edinburgh.
+Please check you are reserving the correct location before completing your booking.

 Spanish tapas to share